South Korea

 Candidate Profile

-Candidates should be well-rounded graduating seniors or recent graduates under 30 years of age.
+Candidates should be well-rounded graduating seniors or recent graduates under 30 years of age at the time of application.
 Candidates must have received an acceptable degree before the start of the grant year.
 Candidates who will be in the middle of a degree program while on the ETA grant will not be considered.

-Candidates must be fluent English speakers and demonstrate the necessary initiative to teach conversational English to middle and high school students.
+Candidates must be fluent English speakers and demonstrate the necessary initiative to teach conversational English to Korean students.
 Moreover, candidates must show evidence of the ability to adapt and thrive in a variety of intensive cultural environments and situations, such as those that may be encountered when living in a Korean homestay or a Korean “one-room” apartment alone in the local community, or when working within the Korean educational system.

 Eligibility